bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 it also lets you click on the text next to it.
 I can click on the word Kale and it&#39;ll activate the button.
 This is just a really simple way for you to add checkboxes into your code.
-The next thing we want to look at are radio buttons.
+The next thing we want to look at are radio buttons.</p>

-Visually, radio buttons are typically shaped like circles.
-And just like checkboxes, it allows your user to kind of click on it, to say, yes, no, and to have different options.
+<p>Visually, radio buttons are typically shaped like circles.
+And just like
+checkboxes, it allows your user to kind of click on it, to say, yes, no, and to have different options.
 The big difference is with radio buttons, you&#39;re only allowed to select one option per group.
 So well with checkboxes, I could pick kale and pizza and chips.
 With radio buttons, you can only select one.
 Let&#39;s take a look at how that works.
-In this example, I&#39;ve gone in and I&#39;ve made something for gender and it&#39;s simply you can choose male or female.
+In this example, I&#39;ve gone in and I&#39;ve made something for gender and it&#39;s simply you can choose male or female.</p>

-The important thing to notice is that when I click on male, that&#39;s fine, but when I click on female, not only does it select female, it unselects the male.
+<p>The important thing to notice is that when I click on male, that&#39;s
+fine, but when I click on female, not only does it select female, it unselects the male.
 And as you may have just noticed, as I fumbled on this a little bit, I was like, why isn&#39;t it working when I click on the